 Exploring the Artefacts #11: Main Title Inspirations No. 2 Touch of Evil

 Exploring The Artefacts is a series in which I examine some unique and significant components, or by-products, of cinema storytelling that are often under-appreciated.

 This is the second in a series celebrating the creative artists who contribute to a work's formal introduction.
 Occasionally this display of inspirational energy can be sustained throughout a film's running time.
-Often it can't, but this shouldn't diminish one's appreciation for the tremendous talent behind some wildly captivating title credits that could have otherwise been a dull, distracting way of simply identifying those responsible for what we are (or about to be) experiencing.
+Often it can't, but this shouldn't diminish one's appreciation for the tremendous talent behind some wildly captivating title credits that could have otherwise been a dull, distracting way of simply identifying those responsible for what we are about to experience.
 (The first instalment in the series, Main Title Inspirations No. 1 can be found here).

 Touch of Evil (1958)

 Director: Orson Welles

-Many cineastes are aware that over the years Universal Studios has released 3 different versions, all of them both theatrically and on home video, of what many consider is the last film noir made during the classic time period, Touch of Evil.
+Many cineastes are aware that over the years Universal Studios released 3 different versions, all of them both theatrically and on home video, of what many consider to be the last film noir made during the classic time period, Touch of Evil.

 After the film's writer, director and co-star Orson Welles presented his rough-cut to the aforementioned studio, it was significantly altered with some additional reshoots performed by director Harry Keller in late 1957.
 Some of Keller's scenes were new, others replaced Welles' footage.
 Welles screened this new cut and wrote a 58-page memo to Edward Muhl, Universal's head of production at the time, outlining his desired changes with detailed explanations as to why he wanted them performed.
 This was largely ignored and the film was released in a 93-minute version.